-Access Control Domain
+- Access Control Domain

-This is an area of the Directory Information Tree (DIT) containing one or more Access Control Items.
+An area of the Directory Information Tree (DIT) containing one or more Access Control Items.

-• Access Control Item (ACI)
+- Access Control Item (ACI)

 An ACI defines permissions that grant access to entries and attributes in the DIT, and also defines to which users the permissions apply.